-- HSBC has developed and implemented a globally consistent methodology for incorporating forecasts of economic conditions into ECL estimates.
+HSBC has developed and implemented a globally consistent methodology for incorporating forecasts of economic conditions into ECL estimates.
 The impact of economic scenarios on PD is modelled at a portfolio level.
-Historic relationships between observed default rates and macro-economic variables are integrated into ('IFRS 9 ECL') estimates by leveraging economic response models. - The impact of these scenarios on PD is modelled over a period equal to the remaining maturity of underlying asset or assets.
+Historic relationships between observed default rates and macro-economic variables are integrated into ('IFRS 9 ECL') estimates by leveraging economic response models.

+The impact of these scenarios on PD is modelled over a period equal to the remaining maturity of underlying asset or assets.
 The impact on (LGD) is modelled for mortgage portfolios by forecasting future loan-to-value ('LTV') profiles for the remaining maturity of the asset by leveraging national level forecasts of the house price index and applying the corresponding LGD expectation.

-2022 2021

-IFRS 9 ECL sensitivity to future economic conditions

-ECL coverage of financial instruments as at 31 December 2020

-Reported ECL (EGPm) 47 44

-Gross carrying/nominal amount (EGPm) 7,667 5,774

-Reported ECL coverage (percentage) 0.61% 0.77%

-Coverage ratio by scenario (percentage)

-Consensus Upside scenario 0.35% 0.49%
+2023 2022 IFRS 9 ECL sensitivity to future economic conditions ECL coverage of financial instruments as at 31 December 2023 Reported ECL (EGPm) 42 47 Gross carrying/nominal amount (EGPm) 10,537 7,667 Reported ECL coverage (percentage) 0.40% 0.61% Coverage ratio by scenario (percentage) Consensus Upside scenario 0.24% 0.35%

-Consensus Downside scenario 0.50% 0.75%

-Consensus Additional downside scenario 0.59% 0.82%

-Consensus Central scenario 0.38% 0.56%